Houdini 19.5 Crowd simulations

 Before you can add clips to an agent, you need to set up individual instances of the source character performing each animation.

-For example, say you have an agent based on character1 which has animations for walking and running.
-You would set up an instance of character1 performing the walk (called, for example, character1_walk), and another instance performing the run (character1_run).
+For example, if you have an agent, character1, that has animations for walking and running, you would set up an instance of character1 performing the walk animation (character1_walk), and another instance performing the run animation (character1_run).

 Add an animation clip to an agent using the shelf tool